 We teach and prepare our students for the skills you need for a cybersecurity career – the skills employers are looking for – with a carefully balanced combination of theory and hands-on practical skills.
 50% of your learning will take place in our unique, real-world Cyber Range lab – a sandbox where you can safely explore, hack, track, gather, break, and build things.

 We believe in you – so we do everything we can to support your switch into your new cybersecurity career.
-Get dedicated career support, access to our extensive US employer network, and a Money-Back Guarantee (see terms).
+Get dedicated career support and access to our extensive US employer network.

 What you'll learn: comprehensive cybersecurity engineering skills